svenkonings/Youtube-Video-Deck/README.md

 ## Tasks for MVP
 - Editor
   - Style group/sub delete button
-  - Make editor smaller for mobile
   - Add drag handle
-  - Fix scroll up when dragging subscription
+  - Increase autoscroll speed when closer to edge
   - Fix scroll when moving groups up/down
   - Allow selecting element in right-side of editor
   - Add plus button to left-side of editor that adds the subscriptions to or below the selected element
-  - Add upp/down buttons to groups
+  - Add up/down buttons to groups
   - Create add all buttons that adds all filtered subscriptions
   - Add loading animation on save (Also load added subscriptions?)
 - Handle unsubscribe (remove from subscriptions and group)